Onewheel Lawsuit: Injuries, Deaths & Claims Against Future Motion (2026)

 Despite these reports, Future Motion continued to sell and promote the devices until the 2023 recall.

-The CPSC issued a widespread recall of all Onewheel models, including the GT, XR, Pint, and Pint X, stating that the devices could eject riders during use.
-While Future Motion did release a software update called "Haptic Buzz" to alert riders of impending shutdowns, critics argue it was too little, too late.
+The CPSC issued a widespread recall of Onewheel models, including the original Onewheel, Onewheel XR, Onewheel GT, and Onewheel Pint, stating that the devices could eject riders during use.
+Future Motion announced the recall after pressure from a federal agency, the Consumer Product Safety Commission.
+While Future Motion did release a software update called “Haptic Buzz” to alert riders of impending shutdowns, critics argue it was too little, too late.

 Rather than acknowledge a broad defect, Future Motion pushed back against some of the allegations and continued to market the Onewheel as a safe product when used properly.
 But for many, the recall came only after it was too late.